rcl-ssl/docs/api/post-certificate.md

 ## 404 Notfound

-If the certificate was found.
+If the certificate was not found.

 ## 401 Unauthorized